DiantArts/CodingStyle/README.md

 ### Methods order
 Methods should be ordered as follows: constructors, destructors, copy idiom, move idiom, assignement operators, then grouped by meaning.

+### Rule of 0 and rule of 5
+Avoid specifying any of the special member functions.
+If 1 is specified, then specify them all.

 ### Access specifier
-Access specifiers must be as indented as the class keyword and be declared as the following order: public then protected then private
+Access specifiers must be as indented like the class keyword and be declared as the following order: public then protected then private
 ```cpp
 namespace detail { Person }